milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 })
 export class AppComponent {
   ketchupTypes = ['No Katchup', 'Mild', 'Hot'];
-  ingredients: { name: string, state: boolean }[] = [
-    { name: 'Cheese', state: false },
-    { name: 'Ham', state: false },
-    { name: 'Egg', state: false },
-    { name: 'Mushrooms', state: false },
-    { name: 'Paprika', state: false },
-    { name: 'Olives', state: false }];

   onSubmit(form: NgForm) {
-    console.log(this.ingredients);
+    console.log(form);
   }

-  onChange(value: any) {
-    // Update our ingredients list to keep it in sync with the form's state this.updateIngerdientByName(value.target.name, value.target.checked);
 }

-  updateIngerdientByName(name: string, newState: boolean) {
-    this.ingredients.find(a => a.name === name).state = newState;
-  }
-}
 ```

-We will go an extra mile for this one, because we want to be able to select multiple ingredients.
-For this purpose we create a ingredients array it the typescript code, which we will use to track the state of our checkboxes.
-Checkbox states are updated using onChange function, which is bind to checkboxes `change` event.
-Other than that, we use the same techniques like we did with the other elements.
+We have created checkbox for all of our ingredients, and added a name and `ngModel` to each one of them.

-Now, when the form is submitted, we can log `ingredients` array to the console, and see that proper ingredients are selected:
+Now, when the form is submitted, we can see that all of our checkboxes in the console, and see that proper ingredients are selected:
 ![pizza-console-checkbox.png]({{ "/assets/2018-03-01-angular-forms/pizza-console-checkbox.png" | relative_url }})

 ### Adding Forms Validation